Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Unimodal sequences of elementary moves

 \begin{proof} Let $Q_0$ denote the spine obtained from $P$ by applying the 3-2 move $\gamma$, and for each $i\in\{1,\ldots,k\}$ let $Q_i$ denote the spine obtained from $Q_{i-1}$ by applying the 2-3 move $\delta_i$ (so, in particular, $Q_k=Q$).
-Our strategy is to show that there is a sequence of 2-3 moves that transforms $P$ through a series of spines $P_0,\ldots,P_k$, such that each $P_i$ looks just like $Q_i$ but with an extra arch.
-We can then use Observation \ref{obs:removeArch} to remove the extra arch in $P_k$, and hence transform $P_k$ into $Q$.
+Our strategy is to show that there is a sequence $P_0,\ldots,P_k$ of spines such that: \begin{itemize} \item for each $i\in\{0,\ldots,k\}$, $P_i$ looks just like $Q_i$ but with an extra arch; \item $P$ can be transformed into $P_0$ using two 2-3 moves; and \item for each $j\in\{1,\ldots,k\}$, $P_{j-1}$ can be transformed into $P_j$ using some finite sequence of 2-3 moves. \end{itemize} Once we have such a sequence, we can complete the proof by using Observation~\ref{obs:removeArch} to remove the extra arch in $P_k$, and hence transform $P_k$ into $Q$ using a unimodal sequence of 2-3 and 2-0 moves.